 Where can I get help for COVID-19 related stress and anxiety?

 Click here to use the Health Options’ provider lookup tool to find a behavioral health provider near you.
-Some providers offer telehealth services.
-Ask the provider if this option is available.
-If you are in an emergency, dial 911, go to a local emergency room or call the State of Maine Crisis Hotline at 1-888-568-1112.
+Health Options and some providers offer telehealth services.
+If you are experiencing an emergency, dial 911, go to a local emergency room or call the State of Maine Crisis Hotline at 1-888-568-1112.

 Getting non-COVID-19 care during the pandemic